 At North Street, there's the unusual design feature of a right-hand exit sliproad when heading eastbound.
 Early plans of the route reveal that this was added to save space, the alternative being an exit slip around the outside of the current loop, which would have interfered with the merge from the A660.
 The same early plan showed the sliproads to the A61 at Claypit Lane on the inside of the junction, with the mainline passing around the outside — a pair of right-hand entry and exits, which thankfully were never built!

-Finally, this was the UK's first ever urban motorway, opening shortly before Manchester's A57(M) Mancunian Way by a year or two and more famous roads like Westway by several years.
+Finally, this was the UK's first ever urban motorway, opening shortly before Manchester's A57(M) Mancunian Way and beating more famous roads like Westway (originally a motorway but now part of the A40) by several years.

 |Finish||Quarry Hill (A64)|